Yang–Mills equations: Dimensional reduction and other moduli spaces

 There is a duality between solutions of the dimensionally reduced ASD equations on $\mathbb{R}^3$ and $\mathbb{R}$ called the Nahm transform, after Werner Nahm, who first described how to construct monopoles from Nahm equation data.
 Hitchin showed the converse, and Donaldson proved that solutions to the Nahm equations could further be linked to moduli spaces of rational maps from the complex projective line to itself.

 The duality observed for these solutions is theorized to hold for arbitrary dual groups of symmetries of a four-manifold.
 Indeed there is a similar duality between instantons invariant under dual lattices inside $\mathbb{R}^4$, instantons on dual four-dimensional tori, and the ADHM construction can be thought of as a duality between instantons on $\mathbb{R}^4$ and dual algebraic data over a single point.

+Symmetry reductions of the ASD equations also lead to a number of integrable systems, and Ward's conjecture is that in fact all known integrable ODEs and PDEs come from symmetry reduction of ASDYM.
+For example reductions of SU(2) ASDYM give the sine-Gordon and Korteweg–de Vries equation, of $\mathrm{SL}(3,\mathbb{R})$ ASDYM gives the Tzitzeica equation, and a particular reduction to $2+1$ dimensions gives the integrable chiral model of Ward.
+In this sense it is a 'master theory' for integrable systems, allowing many known systems to be recovered by picking appropriate parameters, such as choice of gauge group and symmetry reduction scheme.
+Other such master theories are four-dimensional Chern–Simons theory and the affine Gaudin model.

 Chern–Simons theory

 The moduli space of Yang–Mills equations over a compact Riemann surface $\Sigma$ can be viewed as the configuration space of Chern–Simons theory on a cylinder $\Sigma \times [0,1]$.
 In this case the moduli space admits a geometric quantization, discovered independently by Nigel Hitchin and Axelrod–Della Pietra–Witten.